clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * He is Sergei von Zarovich, the younger brother of Strahd von Zarovich.
 * The monument, which is called Marina’s Monument, was erected by Strahd three-and-a-half centuries ago, shortly after the destruction of Berez in a terrible flood.
-* Strahd raised the monument to honor the memory of a woman named Marina Ulrich, the daughter of the local burgomaster.
+* Strahd raised the monument to honor the memory of a woman named Marina Ulrich, the daughter of the local mayor.
-* Marina was slain by her father, Burgomaster Lazlo Ulrich, and a priest of the Morninglord called Brother Grigor, as described in <span class="citation">Chapter 10: The Ruins of Berez (p.
+* Marina was slain by her father, Mayor Lazlo Ulrich, and a priest of the Morninglord called Brother Grigor, as described in <span class="citation">Chapter 10: The Ruins of Berez (p.
 161)</span>.
 (A player with a passive Wisdom (Insight) score of 13 or more notices that Sergei’s spirit seems to bite his tongue before speaking further, and that he seems ashamed to speak further on the matter.)

 The players can convince Sergei to elaborate on his role in Marina’s death by succeeding on a DC 15 Charisma (Persuasion) check, made with advantage if the players point out that he clearly feels guilty for her death.
 The check succeeds automatically if Ireena assists the players in doing so.
 On a success, a miserable Sergei can share the following additional information:

 * When Strahd paid his first nocturnal visit to Marina, Sergei immediately feared for her life.
-When Strahd departed, Sergei visited the dreams of Burgomaster Ulrich and Brother Grigor, whispering to them that Marina had been preyed upon by the lord of the land, and that her life was in grave danger. (“I had hoped," Sergei says, swallowing, “that they would do what I could not, and take her away to safety.")
+When Strahd departed, Sergei visited the dreams of Mayor Ulrich and Brother Grigor, whispering to them that Marina had been preyed upon by the lord of the land, and that her life was in grave danger. (“I had hoped," Sergei says, swallowing, “that they would do what I could not, and take her away to safety.")
-* The following morning, Burgomaster Ulrich and Brother Grigor inspected Marina’s neck and found the marks of Strahd’s fangs upon her neck.
+* The following morning, Mayor Ulrich and Brother Grigor inspected Marina’s neck and found the marks of Strahd’s fangs upon her neck.
 Rather than spirit her away, as Sergei had hoped, a mournful Ulrich and stoic Grigor killed her instead, intent on keeping Strahd from claiming her soul as a vampire. (“I had meant to save her," Sergei says bitterly.
 “But instead, I had killed her once again.")

 If the players ask Sergei how he could have killed Marina “again," mention Tatyana, or ask how he died, Sergei winces and begs the players not to “open old wounds."
 If the players persist, Sergei sighs, and can share the following additional information if asked: